pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_upgrades/2_versions_details.md

 Upgrade is done by In-App Tool, but there are a couple of important notes:

+ - As any major version, make sure to have a good backup of your MySQL database as well as your CELLS_WORKING_DIR content, except for the actual data but including the `.minio.sys` folder if possible.

  - Hydra JWKs will be regenerated in the DB, with the effect of invalidating all existing authentication tokens.
 As a result, **you will be logged out after upgrade**, and if you are using Personal Access Tokens, you will have to regenerate new ones.